Adult Supervision and Services

-Multnomah County Adult Community Service (ACS) is a program utilized by the Courts and by Parole/Probation Officers as an alternative to jail.
+Multnomah County Alternative Community Service (ACS) is a program that provides an alternative to jail.

 Breakfast Club